Kanakmalviya04/Kanakmalviya04/README.md

 - 📫 How to reach me **malviyakanak4@gmail.com**

 - 📄 Know about my experiences [https://docs.google.com/document/d/1Z2a9Pp8RZNDQeORbju5-QYMG_G61LBrwIUWk8rrstD4/edit?usp=sharing](https://docs.google.com/document/d/1Z2a9Pp8RZNDQeORbju5-QYMG_G61LBrwIUWk8rrstD4/edit?usp=sharing)
+- A passionate software developer with a knack for crafting efficient and user-centric solutions.
+My journey in the world of coding has been driven by curiosity and a desire to turn ideas into tangible, functional applications.

+- 🚀 I thrive on backend development, where I have honed my skills in building scalable and secure systems.
+With a solid foundation in technologies like Spring Boot and Java, I enjoy bringing intricate projects to life.
+I've worked on diverse projects, from E-commerce platforms to User management systems, each teaching me valuable lessons in software architecture and best practices.

+- 🌟 I believe that creativity knows no bounds, and I'm always eager to collaborate on innovative projects that challenge me to learn and grow.

+- 🛠️ Tech Stack: Java, Spring Boot, MySQL, Hibernate, AWS (EC2), Git

+- 📫 Feel free to connect with me!
+Let's discuss coding, share ideas, or simply chat about our favorite sci-fi reads. 🌌
 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/https://www.linkedin.com/in/kanak-malviya/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/kanak-malviya/" height="30" width="40" /></a>